Thu, 17 September, 2020

 The PhD student programme at NSIRC provides high-level academia with a call for research from the industrial partners of TWI and our sponsors.

-PhD topics are based upon a fundamental need for research or to build upon the further research projects of previous NSIRC students.
+PhD topics are based upon a fundamental need for research, or build upon the further research projects of previous NSIRC students.

-Each one of high industrial impact, a valve increasing used by universities and governing bodies to examine the influence and reach of a many high-level academic institutions.
+Each one is of high industrial impact, a valve increasingly used by universities and governing bodies to examine the influence and reach of many high-level academic institutions.

 Postgraduate education within an industrial environment has the added benefit of training students with industry experience in everyday business practices alongside their academic research.
-The end result is that even before graduating, students are familial with meetings, project management, budgets and working 9 to 5, providing a seamless transition from PhD to industry.
+The end result is that even before graduating, students are familiar with typical business activities such as meetings, project management skills, budget responsibility and working a business day of 9 to 5.
+This training provides a seamless transition from a PhD to a career within Industry.

-Since it's founding, NSIRC students have conducted over 800 years of PhD level research, have a completion rate of over 90% and all transition into industry within one year of graduation,
+Since it's founding, NSIRC students have conducted over 800 years of PhD level research, have a completion rate of over 90% and all transition into industrial careers within one year of graduation.

 Here are just a few of centres were NSIRC alumni have gone on to get a job in industry or academia: